Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: The auction algorithm

+We now give an overview of the algorithm.
+The individual prices $p^{(i)}$ are updated by the key subroutine \pFindNewPrices{} that outputs prices and bundles as specified below.
+In Section~\ref{sec:findnewprices}, we provide implementations for different classes of demand systems.

+The new individual prices will be set as $\tilde p$ and the new desired bundle as $y$.
+Property \ref{cond:higher-price} requires that if agent $i$ wants significantly more of good $j$ than the current amount $c^{(i)}_j$, then they are willing to pay the higher price $(1+\epsilon)p_j$.

+The auction algorithm (Algorithm~\ref{exchangeMarkets}) considers the agents one-by-one in steps.
+A step gives an agent $i$ a chance to spend her surplus money $s_i$ to obtain more goods.
+If $s_i>0$, agent $i$ calls \pFindNewPrices{($i, p^{(i)}, p, b_i, c^{(i)}$)} to obtain new individual prices $\tilde p$ and desired bundle $y$.
+At the end of their step, they update $p^{(i)}=\tilde p$.

+Given $\tilde p$ and $y$, agent $i$ considers all goods with $\tilde p_j=(1+\epsilon)p_j$ one-by-one, and tries to purchase $y_j-c^{(i)}_j$ amount using the \pOutbid{} procedure.
+First, if $\sum_{i=1}^n c^{(i)}_j<e_j$, i.e., if there is any unsold amount of good $j$, they purchase from such amounts.
+If they still want more, they will outbid other agents who have been paying the lower price $p_j$ for this good, by offering the higher price $(1+\epsilon)p_j$.
+Goods with $\tilde p_j<(1+\epsilon)p_j$ are ignored: no additional amount is purchased from such goods.

+If after the calls to \pOutbid{}, a good $j$ is only being sold at the higher price $(1+\epsilon)p_j$, then we call the \pRaisePrice{} procedure to increase the market price from $p_j$ to $(1+\epsilon)p_j$, and update the budgets and surpluses accordingly.
+The algorithm terminates once the total surplus of the agents drops below $3 \epsilon \pr{p}{e}$; according to Lemma~\ref{lem:term}, the current prices and allocations form a $4\epsilon$-approximate equilibrium.

-We express the running time of the algorithm in terms of the running time $T_F$ of the subroutine \pFindNewPrices{}, as well as the upper bound on the ratio $p_{\max}/p_{\min}$ of the largest and smallest nonzero prices at any $\epsilon$-equilibrium.
-Such an upper bound may be obtained for the specific demand systems.\footnote{For demand systems given by an explicit utility function in the form \eqref{prog:optimalBundle}, we give such a bound for spending-restricted Fisher-equilibria in \ifEC Appendix\else Section\fi~\ref{section:price-bound}.} Alternatively, one can follow the approach of the papers \cite{codenotti2005market,codenotti2005polynomial} by adding a dummy agent with a Cobb-Douglas demand system and an initial endowment of a small fraction of all goods.
+We now formulate the main running time statement.
+This depends on the running time $T_F$ of the subroutine \pFindNewPrices{}.
+We assume that $T_F=\Omega(m)$, since the output needs to return an $m$-dimensional vector of goods.

+We also use an upper bound on $p_{\max}/p_{\min}$---the ratio of the largest and smallest nonzero prices at some $\epsilon$-equilibrium.
+An upper bound on $p_{\max}/p_{\min}$ may be obtained for the specific demand systems, e.g., for demand systems arising from linear utilities~\cite{GargK06}.
+Alternatively, one can follow the approach of Codenotti, McCune, and Varadarajan~\cite{codenotti2005market,codenotti2005polynomial} by adding a dummy agent with a Cobb--Douglas demand system and an initial endowment of a small fraction of all goods.
 In the presence of such an agent, we can obtain a strong bound on $p_{\max}/p_{\min}$, at the expense of obtaining a slightly worse approximation guarantee.
 We describe the construction in Appendix~\ref{section:dummy}.